watarukumagai-git/opt/peer_review/no3/review_comment.md

 # [Major Comments]
 ## major comment1 (General)
-I think the readers cannot understand the originality, creativity, and usability of this paper although Chapter 1 of the current manuscript describes the main innovations of this research work.
+What is the originality, creativity, and usability of this paper?
+I think the readers cannot understand them although Chapter 1 describes the main innovations of this research work.
 Simply laying out previous relevant studies cannot explain the difference between them and this paper; especially, all sentences from "Then [5] explored..." in Chapter 1 to the end of Chapter 2.
-I believe there may be the following contributions: i) how to formulate the collaborative scheduling problem between production and transportation; ii) how to solve the problem using algorithm; and iii) how good the solution is.
+I believe there may be the following contributions: i) how to formulate the collaborative scheduling problem between production and transportation; ii) how to solve the problem using algorithm; and iii) how good the solution is, but I guess the originality in only ii).
 Please revise so that which parts are the same or different between them is clear based on the above perspectives (formulation, solver, and result).

 ## major comment2 (General)